surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 }
 ```

-In all the cases, we need to iterate through various departments and then employees in it.
-But since the conditions and the data we want to collect are in a different format, we wont be able to find something common and refactor it properly.
-Let’s see how java8 deals with this.
+In each scenario, iterating through different departments and their respective employees is necessary.
+However, due to varying data formats and conditions, finding commonalities for effective refactoring becomes challenging.
+Let's explore how Java 8 addresses these complexities

 ---

-As an initial step, lets use streams and do the processing.
+To commence, let's employ streams for data processing.

-### Find out the most common employee name in the company
+### Finding the Most Common Employee Name in the Company

-Let’s go through the logic of nameAndCount, since the iterations (for loop on department and employee) have a defined result(nameAndCount), we can use streams to get that value
+Let's delve into the logic behind 'nameAndCount'.
+Considering that the iterations (for loops on departments and employees) yield a specific result represented by 'nameAndCount', we can leverage streams to achieve the same value.

 ```java
 company.getDepartments().stream().flatMap(department -> department.getEmployees().stream())